apryor6/flaskerize/README.md

 For a list of the schematics that are available by default, see [here](https://github.com/apryor6/flaskerize/tree/master/flaskerize/schematics)

+### Creating your own schematics

+You can easily create your own schematics through use of `fz generate schematic <path/to/schematics/folder/schematic_name>`.
+This will create a new, blank schematic with the necessary files, and you can then render this new schematic with `fz generate <path/to/schematics/folder/schematic_name> [args]`

+Custom arguments, run functionality, and functions can then be provided in schema.json, run.py, and custom_functions.py, respectively.
+See the other sections of this README for specific details on each of these.

 ### Schematics in third-party packages

 `flaskerize` is fully extensible and supports schematics provided by external libraries.
 To target a schematic from another package, simply use the syntax `fz generate <package_name>:<schematic_name> [OPTIONS]`